danielgroves/danielgroves.net/src/development/_posts/2016-10-09-move-to-heroku.md

 The easiest way to add the new certificates to your website is to use the command line utility to upload them, which only takes a single command.
 It will activate SSL at the same time, and respond by giving you the DNS entries you need to set for your application to use SSL.  `sudo heroku certs:add /etc/letsencrypt/live/your-domain-name/fullchain.pem /etc/letsencrypt/live/your-domain-name/privkey.pem --app your-production-app-name`

-Remember to replace `your-domain-name` with, well, your domain name and `your-production-app-name` with your production app name.
+Remember to replace `your-domain-name` with your domain name and `your-production-app-name` with your production app name.
 Now you’re almost there.

 Heroku does not enforce SSL, but we can easily do this by adding a few lines to our `config.ru` file to redirect http to https in production.
 Add the following just after `use Rack::Rewrite do`: